samlipton/pyfesm/README.md

-# slipy #
+# Python For Electronic Structure Methods (pyfesm) #

-The Python codes in this repository were developed to handle, manipulate and analyse output from **DFT** programs.
+This repository contains routines in python to manipulate and analyse outputs from **Density Functional Theory** software.

 At the moment, the coding is focused on dealing with [OpenMX](http://openmx-square.org/openmx_man3.9/).